RenderKit/ospray/README.md

 [texture](#texture) `map_baseColor`, which also supports [texture
 transformations](#texture2d-transformations).
-If present, the color component of [geometries](#geometries) is also used for the color of the base coat. parameter `flakeAmount` controls the proportion of flakes in the base coat, so when setting it to 1 the `baseColor` will not be visible.
+If present, the color component of [geometries](#geometries) is also used for the color of the base coat.
+Parameter `flakeAmount` controls the proportion of flakes in the base coat, so when setting it to 1 the `baseColor` will not be visible.
 The shininess of the metallic component is governed by `flakeSpread`, which controls the variation of the orientation of the